secure-systems-lab/lab-guidelines/git-github-introduction.md

 ## GitHub User Account
-Before a pull request can be submitted to a [SeattleTestbed](https://github.com/SeattleTestbed) repository, a user account (free) must be created on GitHub.
+Before a pull request can be submitted to a
+[Secure Systems Lab](https://github.com/secure-systems-lab) repository, a user account (free) must be created on GitHub.
 This user account is also needed to create new repositories and fork ones that already exist on GitHub.